SamarjitDebnath/ImageSizeCompresor/README.md

 # ImageSizeCompresor
-Web Application which reduces the uploaded image size
+Web Application that reduces the uploaded image size upto 50%